lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 We have several checks on the markdown sources to ensure for a consistent and high quality of the documentation.
 These checks are run within the CI/CD pipeline and changes are only deployed to the HPC compendium, if the checks are passed.
-Thus, we **highly recommend** running the checks before committing and posing a merge request.
+Thus, we **highly recommend** running the checks locally before committing and posing a merge request.

 * Markdown linter
 * Check internal and external links